Recruiter’s guide to the job interview process: steps, timeline, and how to improve it

 • A 30-60-90 day plan for managers.

-Each shortlisted candidate is given the same test and graded using a standardized scorecard.
+It’s imperative that each shortlisted candidate is given the same test and graded using a standardized scorecard to ensure fair grading.

 5. Second and third interviews